If you have found an injured Heron, Duck, Gull, Pelican, or other water or shore bird, contact AWC for guidance.

 If the bird is not yet in a safe container, the first step is to capture and confine the bird appropriately.
 Please call our Wildlife Help Line (205-663-7930, Ext.
 2) and leave a message for our Specialists.
-They are busy caring for animals, but monitor the line and return calls at least every hour from 8:00AM to 8:00PM.
+They are busy caring for animals, but monitor the line and return calls 7 days a week.

 Be prepared to follow the capture guidelines given below.
 If you don’t feel able to capture the bird yourself, the Specialist will assist you in deciding what to do.

 Never put a wild bird in a wire cage, because it will cause extra stress and may cause additional damage to the bird.